HarikaPenukonda/springframework-hp/README.md

 15. ResponseBody - Spring annotation that tells the framework to send the method's return value directly in the HTTP response body, instead of rendering a view (like a JSP or HTML page).
 Converts the return value to a web-friendly format (like JSON, XML, or plain text).
 Commonly used for building RESTful APIs where data is sent instead of web pages.

+## Spring-MVC
+1. What is the role of the DispatcherServlet in Spring MVC?

+2. Explain the typical workflow of a Spring MVC request.

+3. How do you define a controller in Spring MVC?
+Provide an example.

+4. What is the difference between @Controller and @RestController annotations?

+5. How does Spring handle URL mapping to controller methods?

+6. What is the purpose of the @RequestMapping annotation?
+How does it differ from @GetMapping and @PostMapping?

+7. How can you handle form data submission in Spring MVC?

+8. Explain how model data is passed from a controller to the view.

+9. What is the use of the Model, ModelMap, and ModelAndView objects in Spring MVC?

+10. How can you handle exceptions in Spring MVC?

+11. What is the role of the ViewResolver in Spring MVC?

+12. Explain how to configure a view technology (e.g., JSP, Thymeleaf) in a Spring MVC application.

+13. What is the difference between RedirectView and forward in Spring MVC?

+14. How do you handle file uploads in Spring MVC?

+15. What is the use of the @PathVariable and @RequestParam annotations?
+Provide examples.

+16. How can you validate form input in Spring MVC?

+17. Explain the purpose of HandlerInterceptor in Spring MVC.

+18. How do you implement RESTful web services using Spring MVC?

+19. What is content negotiation in Spring MVC?
+How is it configured?

+20. How can you secure a Spring MVC application?

 ## Spring-core